taylorconor/p2psc/doc/protocol.md

 _**TODO: Mediator spec**_.

 ## Handshake
-A socket creation handshake happens in three stages; first, the Client registers with the Mediator.
-Then, the Mediator connects the Client to its desired Peer.
+A socket creation handshake happens in two stages; first, the Client registers with the Mediator.
+Then, the Mediator facilitates the creation of a connection between the Client and its desired Peer.
-Finally, the Client deregisters both itself and the Peer from the Mediator upon successful handshake.

 ### Mediator handshake
 A Client advertises itself to the Mediator by sending an `Advertise` message: